drkedrkedjon/multipage-form-react/README.md

 If he is existing user we also do check if he is applying for the same job twice.
 If he is, we show him a message that he has already applied for that job and gave him two options to continue to the account page or return to job listings.

 I have used Vite, React & Firebase to build this project.
+External libraries I have used are: Radix Primitives acordeon, react-feather, react-focus-lock, react-markdown, react-remove-scroll.

+New API I have learned from React-dom is portals, createPortal

 Live site: https://multipage-form-sasa.netlify.app